isomerpages/cris-actris/_biography/Board Oversight Committee/Dr Goh Khean Teik.md

 </div>
 <h4>Affiliation</h4>
 <p>Group Director, Hospital Services Group, Ministry of Health</p>
+<p>Director, Hospital Services</p>
 <h4>Profile</h4>
-<p>Dr Goh Khean Teik is Director, Hospital Services Division, Ministry of
+<p>Dr Goh Khean Teik<strong> </strong>assumed the role of Group Director,
-Health Singapore (MOH).
+Health Services Group, Ministry of Health Singapore (MOH) in September 2025, in addition to his appointment as the Director of the Hospital Services Division.
 The division is tasked with oversight of clinical services and polices in acute and community hospitals, capacity planning and management, and strategic hospital services sector development.</p>
 <p>His previous position in MOH was Director, Manpower Standards &amp; Development.
 In this post, he was in charge of ensuring the practise standards of healthcare professionals through development of competency and training frameworks